 Tin, the First Alloying Element

-Tin (Sn) was first used as an alloying element with copper to form bronze, which is much more easily castable than copper and enabled the creation of more complex castings.
-It is a soft metal with a shiny silver color and is very corrosion resistant in air and water.
+Tin (Sn) was first used as an alloying element with copper to form bronze.
+Bronze is more easily cast than copper.
+It enabled the creation of more complex castings.
+Tin is a soft metal with shiny silver color and is very corrosion resistant in air and water.
 Tin's corrosion resistance helps it serve in bronze and pewter alloys, as a durable component of electrical solder, and as protective plating for other metals.

 - Ductility: Tin is a very ductile metal at room temperature, and is also quite malleable.
-When chilled below 55 degrees Fahrenheit, tin slowly changes from a form known as "beta tin" to "alpha tin," which is much less ductile.
-Tin is also much less ductile above roughly 392 degrees Fahrenheit.
+When chilled below 55 F, tin slowly changes from a form known as "beta tin" to "alpha tin," which is much less ductile.
+Tin is also much less ductile above roughly 392 F.

 - Conductivity: Tin and some of its alloys are excellent electrical conductors.
 Over half of the tin used industrially ends up in solder for making electrical connections.